Peritonitis and Abdominal Sepsis Medication

 Amoxicillin and clavulanate (Augmentin)

 Amoxicillin inhibits bacterial cell wall synthesis by binding to penicillin-binding proteins; clavulanate inhibits beta-lactamase producing bacteria.
 This combination is a good alternative antibiotic for patients allergic or intolerant to the macrolide class.
-Usually, it is well tolerated, and it provides good coverage to most infectious agents.
+Usually, it is well tolerated, and provides good coverage for most infectious agents.
 It is not effective against Mycoplasma and Legionella species.
 The half-life of the oral dosage form is 1-1.3 hours.
 It has good tissue penetration but does not enter cerebrospinal fluid.

 Ticarcillin and clavulanate potassium (Ticar)